JaShom/GPU-and-Multi-Processing-Implementation-of-a-Swarm-Intelligence-Algorithm/README.md

 CUDA version used : 11.6\
 To use pytorch, you will have to make an environment with CUDA version 10.2

-I'll drop all my packages in txt fil, no worries
+I'll drop all my packages in txt file, no worries